owncloud/ocis/docs/helpers/README.md

 ## Tasks for New Releases

-Close before a new release gets publsihed, but **before** a new ocis admin docs branch is created, some tasks need to be done manually.
+Close before a new release gets published, but **before** a new ocis admin docs branch is created, some tasks need to be done manually.
 These tasks cant be done automatically!
 By processing these manual tasks, doc related and important files get updated respectively created, ready to be consumed by the admin docs.
 The following situations can occur, see the solution provided:

-1. A new admin docs branch gets created.
-Building the branched admin docs report inexisting referenced delta files.\
+1. Admin docs prepares in master for envvar delta changes.
+Building the admin docs report inexisting referenced delta files.\
-&#8594; Run the manual tasks described below and restart building the branched admin docs.
+&#8594; Run the manual tasks described below and restart the branched admin docs.

+2. A new admin docs branch gets created but no `docs-stable-x.y` branch has been created in the ocis repo so far.
+Building the branched admin docs report inexisting referenced files.\
+&#8594; Run the manual tasks described below.\
+&#8594; Take care that the `docs-stable-x.y` branch gets created in the ocis repo.\
+&#8594; Alternatively you can _temporarily_ point in the branched [docs-ocis/antora.yml](https://github.com/owncloud/docs-ocis/blob/master/antora.yml) `compose_tab_1` to `master`.\
+&#8594; Restart building the branched admin docs.

-2. A new ocis release is close to be released, the manual tasks **have not been** processed so far.\
+3. A new ocis release is close to be released, the manual tasks **have not been** processed so far.\
-&#8594; Run the manual tasks.
+&#8594; Run the manual tasks AND backport the results into the `docs-stable-x.y` branch.

-3. A new ocis release is close to be released, the manual tasks **have been** processed some time ago.\
+4. A new ocis release is close to be released, the manual tasks **have been** processed some time ago.\
-&#8594; Re-run the manual tasks.
+&#8594; Re-run the manual tasks AND backport the results into the `docs-stable-x.y` branch.

-4. Re-running the manual tasks have been forgotten to be processed before publishing the final release.\
+5. A new ocis release **has been released**, the manual tasks **have not been** processed so far.\
 &#8594; Re-run the manual tasks AND backport the results into the `docs-stable-x.y` branch.

 ### Task List